marcelortizv/triplediff/README.md

   with parameter `pname`.

 The following are two simplified examples of how to use the `ddd` function.
-The first one is for a two-periods DDD setup, while the second one is for a multiple-period DDD setup with staggered treatment adoption.
+The first one is for a two-period DDD setup, while the second one is for a multiple-period DDD setup with staggered treatment adoption.

 #### Case: Two-Periods DDD with covariates

 First, we simulate some data with a built-in function `gen_dgp_2periods` that generates a two-period DDD setup with a single treatment date.
 This function receives the number of units and the type of DGP design to generate.
 The `gen_dgp_2periods` function returns a data frame with the required columns for the `ddd` function with 4 covariates.

 ``` r
 set.seed(1234) # Set seed for reproducibility